-RMIT’s Behavioural Business Lab (BBL) brings together researchers from different disciplines who share an interest in understanding economic and business issues in terms of individual choice.
-We actively seek national and international engagement with other researchers, businesses, and public organisations to collaborate on research, apply findings, and shape policy.
+RMIT’s Behavioural Business Lab (BBL) brings together researchers from different disciplines in RMIT's College of Business and Law who share an interest in understanding economic and business issues in terms of individual choices and strategic interactions.

 The BBL laboratory facility is housed in the top floor of RMIT Building 13 (Emily McPherson College) at 405 Russell Street (click here for directions) in central Melbourne.
 It was officially opened in March 2019 following extensive refurbishment to create a state-of-the art social science laboratory in the heart of Melbourne.